Watt, Suh back on field in Rams’ 21-20 win over Texans

 INJURIES

 Texans: WR Will Fuller sat out with a minor hamstring injury. ...
 LB Ben Heeney left the field on a cart during the first half.
-Houston didn’t immediately provide an update on his condition.
 He has been fighting injuries in training camp.

 Rams: DL Ethan Westbrooks had a strong first half before getting shaken up on a play shortly before halftime.
 He went to the locker room early. ...
 LB Matt Longacre completed his long comeback from injury by starting for Los Angeles.
 He hurt his back late last season and then struggled with a biceps injury in training camp.